The rise and fall of Little Red Dots could be driven by the environment: Discussion

-In the second panel, we show the position of our source in the $\mathrm{M_{UV}} - \mathrm{L}_{\mathrm{H}\alpha}$ plane, compatible with the LRD locus instead of the broadline sources locus.
-Considering these and the properties previously reported, it is possible that this object was caught in a transition phase bridging normal AGNs and LRDs.
-In other words, at some point an LRD evolves with $z$ into a different state that no longer meets the selection criteria, which means there must be a transition phase in which these galaxies still exhibit LRD features while simultaneously developing new characteristics \citep{Billand2025}.
-The question that arises is whether this tLRD is evolving into a regular LRD or if the LRD phase is fading out instead.
+Considering these results together with the properties reported previously, it is possible that this object was caught in a transition phase between normal AGNs and LRDs.
+In other words, at some point an LRD evolves with redshift to a state that no longer meets the selection criteria, implying a transition phase during which these galaxies retain LRD features while simultaneously developing new characteristics \citep{Billand2025}.
+The question then arises whether this tLRD is evolving into a regular LRD or whether its LRD phase is fading.

-\citet{Billand2025} investigated the possible evolution of LRDs by identifying candidates in the Cosmic Evolution Early Release Science data (CEERS; \citealt{Finkelstein2017}, \citealt{Finkelstein2025}) that could represent the descendants of LRDs.
-They affirmed that the decline in the number density of LRDs with cosmic time is driven by the acquisition of a stellar component that settles in the galaxy's outskirts.
-As $M_\star$ grows, the characteristic ``V''-shape fades and the physical size of the galaxies increases.
-Similarly, \citet{Hainline2024arxiv} proposed a trend between luminosity and optical slope, according to which lower-luminosity AGNs display bluer slopes as a consequence of the star-forming host galaxy becoming more dominant in such weak AGNs.
+\citet{Billand2025} investigated the possible evolution of LRDs by identifying candidates in Cosmic Evolution Early Release Science (CEERS; \citealt{Finkelstein2017}, \citealt{Finkelstein2025}) data that could represent descendants of LRDs.
+They report that the decline in the number density of LRDs over cosmic time is driven by the acquisition of a stellar component that settles in the outskirts of the galaxy.
+As $M_\star$ increases, the characteristic ``V''-shape fades and the physical size of the galaxies grows.
+Similarly, \citet{Hainline2024arxiv} propose a trend between luminosity and optical slope, whereby lower-luminosity AGNs display bluer slopes as a consequence of the star-forming host galaxy becoming more dominant in these weak AGNs.

-\citet{Billand2025} proposed several scenarios, including mergers, for the LRD$-$traditional AGN transition.
-However, their findings point to cold accretion as the leading mechanism.
-In that work, galaxies were selected to keep a red optical core.
-They display rest-frame UV slopes that do not meet the ``V''-shape criteria, as well as sizes not compatible with being compact, unlike tLRD.
+\citet{Billand2025} propose several scenarios, including mergers, for the transition from LRDs to traditional AGNs.
+However, their results indicate that cold accretion is the leading mechanism.
+In their study, galaxies were selected to retain a red optical core.
+These galaxies exhibit rest-frame UV slopes that do not meet the ``V''-shape criteria and have sizes inconsistent with being compact, unlike the tLRD.